Wustix/Bamazon/README.md

 The application will take in orders from customers and deplete from the store's total supplies.

 Initializing node bamazon.js in the command line brings up the storefront.
 It will ask you what you'd like to purchase by item number and how many.
 A total cost for quantity order will the appear if enough items are in stock.
 If there is not enough stock, it will display an message to that effect.
-Links below are to screenshot and a video of the application in action :
+Links below are to screenshots and a video of the application in action :

 https://user-images.githubusercontent.com/36867791/43682258-102ce3dc-9835-11e8-982a-668ec272dd3f.png